 To find the meeting point on the What3Words website use: ///newsprint.spite.gown

-We're working on our next Finding Dorset events and more information will appear here as soon as arrangements are confirmed
+We're working on our next Finding Dorset events.
+More information will be available here as soon as the arrangements are confirmed.

 Poole Central Library, Tuesday 23 September 2025 from 10am to 1pm